dqiu1206/databricks-genie-slackbot/README.md

 Well, now you can!

-This simple (vibe-coded) app allows you to let your slack users directly query your Databricks Genie Space without ever needing to log in to the Databricks Workspace.
+This simple (mostly vibe-coded) app allows you to let your slack users directly query your Databricks Genie Space without ever needing to log in to the Databricks Workspace.
 You can deploy this locally on your own computer or via Databricks Apps.

 Disclaimer: This project is provided as-is for educational and demo purposes only.
 Please use it at your own risk!